fwextensions/QuicKey/docs/chrome-store-description.md

 ★ Support and source code

-For more information, check out https://fwextensions.github.io/QuicKey/
+For more information, go to https://fwextensions.github.io/QuicKey/

 The QuicKey source code is at https://github.com/fwextensions/QuicKey